 Step 4: Submit your application

-Download and complete the Application for a Works Within a Road Reserve Permit and submit it to Council at least 7 business days before the works start.
+Download and complete the Application for a Works Within a Road Reserve Permit and submit it to Council.
+Your application will take up to 10 business days to be assessed.

-You can submit your application and pay the fee:
+You can submit your application and pay the fee via post to Private Bag 1, Camberwell VIC 3124.

 With your application, you'll need to include: